 In addition to 7-Zip and WinRAR, there are plenty of free and paid compression utilities out there for Windows.
-We have reviewed a couple of them (Easy 7-Zip & Bandizip) here on IntoWindows, but most of the free and paid utilities out there offer similar set of features.
+We have reviewed a couple of them (Easy 7-Zip & Bandizip) here on IntoWindows, but most of the free and paid utilities out there offer a similar set of features.

 While searching for a software to handle RAR files on Windows Phone, I stumbled upon a new compression utility called Zipware.
 At first, this utility looked like any other free compression utility out there, but after installing and playing around, I realized that it’s one of the best free compression utilities available for Windows operating system.

-Since Zipware is a free tool designed to create and extract zip files, let’s first talk about that formats it supports.
+Since Zipware is a free tool designed to create and extract zip files, let’s first talk about the formats it supports.
 The current version of Zipware supports all major archive formats, including ZIP, ISO, MSI, GZIP, WIM, RAR, 7Z, DMG, UDF, CBZ, TAR and the new RAR5.
 It supports creating archives in ZIP, 7-ZIP, and EXE.

 Using Zipware’s entry in the file context menu, you can scan suspicious files using VirusTotal’s service.
 As you likely know, with VirusTotal, one can scan files against viruses and malware using over 50 anti-virus engines.
 So if you find that a downloaded file is suspicious, you don’t need to manually upload and scan the file.
-All you need to do is, right-click on the file, click Zipware, and then click VirusTotal.com search option to automatically upload and scan the file.
+All you need to do is, right-click on the file, click Zipware, and then click VirusTotal.com search option to upload and scan the file automatically.

 Zipware also comes with a password manager to store and manage your credentials, but since there are better tools out there for the job, not everyone might be interested in this.

-Lastly, Zipware can calculate MD5, SHA-1 and SHA-256 checksums for files right from the file context menu, meaning that you don’t need to download additional software to check MD5 and SHA checksums.
+Lastly, Zipware can calculate MD5, SHA-1, and SHA-256 checksums for files right from the file context menu, meaning that you don’t need to download additional software to check MD5 and SHA checksums.